Scott Duncan

 Current focus

-The work right now concentrates in three areas: northern Canadian healthcare, where Capacity Economics is being built out through an active piece of work on multifactorial chronic disease; performing arts organizations, where Branded Economics is taking shape; and public services, where Experience Economics is applied to the gap between what institutions deliver and what the people they serve actually experience.
+I'm currently focused on three areas: northern Canadian healthcare, where I'm building out Capacity Economics through work on multifactorial chronic disease; performing arts organizations, where I'm shaping Branded Economics; and health services, where we are applying Experience Economics to the gap between what institutions deliver and what patients experience.

 The Public Goods publication develops the thinking in public.
 Field notes from active work appear on this site.